New York State Route 840

-New York State Route 840 (NY 840) is an east–west state highway located entirely within Oneida County, New York, in the United States.
+New York State Route 840 (NY 840) is an east–west expressway located entirely within Oneida County, New York, in the United States.
 It is a 4.02 mi superhighway extension of Judd Road (County Route 840 or CR 840), which ends at Halsey Road (County Route 52 or CR 52) in Whitestown.
 The western terminus of NY 840 is at the junction of Judd and Halsey roads while its eastern terminus is at an interchange with the North–South Arterial (NY 5, NY 8, and NY 12) near the southern city line of Utica.
 NY 840 opened to traffic in 2005, and the road was ceremoniously designated as the Officer Joseph D. Corr Memorial Highway in 2007.
 In 2008, part of Judd Road was redesignated as CR 840 to match the designation of its state highway continuation.

 Route description

 NY 840 begins at an intersection with Halsey Road (CR 52) and Judd Road in the town of Whitestown.
 North of this junction, NY 840 continues as Judd Road, designated as CR 840.
-NY 840 initially heads south as a four-lane undivided highway through a rural portion of Oneida County to a junction with Clark Mills Road (CR 19), where it turns southeast to parallel a set of high-voltage power lines through the town.
-Upon crossing into the town of New Hartford, NY 840 becomes a limited-access highway and turns again to follow a more easterly routing.
+NY 840 initially heads south as a two-lane expressway through a rural portion of Oneida County to an at-grade intersection with Clark Mills Road (CR 19), where it becomes a two-lane freeway and turns southeast to parallel a set of high-voltage power lines through the town.
+Upon crossing into the town of New Hartford, NY 840 becomes a two-lane divided freeway and turns again to follow a more easterly routing.

-As NY 840 approaches the residential outskirts of Utica, it connects to Middle Settlement Road (CR 30) by way of a Partial cloverleaf interchange.
+As NY 840 approaches the residential outskirts of Utica, it becomes a four-lane freeway and connects to Middle Settlement Road (CR 30) by way of a partial cloverleaf interchange.
 East of the junction, the route curves southeastward and enters a major commercial district, where it intersects NY 5A by way of a single-point urban interchange.
 The district is confined mostly to the vicinity of NY 5A, however, and NY 840 proceeds southeast through residential neighborhoods and around pockets of commercial development to a cloverleaf interchange with the North–South Arterial (NY 5, NY 8, and NY 12) near the southern city line of Utica.
 NY 840 ends here; however, the highway continues southeast through the interchange as NY 8.

 Although NY 840 is signed as an east–west route, the reference markers along NY 840 are sequenced from the arterial concurrency northward, ending at the Halsey Road intersection, in violation of standard New York State Department of Transportation (NYSDOT) practice.
 NYSDOT also lists the mileposts along the route from east to west in its annual Traffic Volume Report, implying a north–south orientation; however, NY 840 is listed as an east–west route in the NYSDOT route log, listing its beginning terminus at CR 40 (Judd Road, now CR 840).